Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Simplified filepath for tape, disk, and printer emulation in the CONFIG.TXT file and the code that processes it.
 -   Fixed un-detected bug in remount_drives() of file being opened but not closed

+## Commit \#113 03/24/2021

+Changes:
+-   Simplify printer section of CONFIG.TXT and adjust code in EBTKS_SD.cpp to match
+-   Only enable EMC if more than zero banks
+-   Minor formatting change to Log File